If you celebrate the new year in any way, consider making this short questionnaire your empowering and enlightening year in review process.

 “Without reflection, we go blindly on our way, creating more unintended consequences, and failing to achieve anything useful.” – Margaret Wheatley

-Sometimes you just need to talk about things, to ask questions and to answer them, because we need the truth of things to hit the air.
+Sometimes we just need to talk about things, to ask questions and to answer them, because we need the truth of things to hit the air.
 In doing so, the negative stories we tell ourselves lose their power and we can replace them with kinder stories that uplift us.
-Light touches every disowned part of our shadow so we can embrace again the good things in our lives and move forward with only the lessons and love from our past in our hearts.

 With reflection, we can see more clearly the things that matter to us and how we can reconnect to our innermost intentions.